xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 ## View policy details

-On the [!UICONTROL Policies] page, to view a policy's details, click the product profile name.
+On the [!UICONTROL Policies] page, to view a policy's details, select the product profile name.

 ![](assets/admin-tool-policy-detail.png)